tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

 - see the mycourses dropbox for due date

 ### Example of completed homework

-Below we added a checkbox, and incorporated the results into the email.
+**Below we added a checkbox, and incorporated the results into the email:**

 ![Screenshot](_images/php-mail-3.jpg)

 <hr><hr>